andge86/WilliamHill/README.md

 Issues:

-1. Needs to be added code for emulating mobile device.
-Found issues with moving the bet to betslip during emulating.
+1. Found an issue in code related to moving the bet to betslip during emulating mobile devices.
+Bet is not moving and the betslip is empty.
+Tested on real devices and it works fine.